me-heer/hdfc_to_google_sheets_sync/README.md

 ## Disclaimer
 - This repository is solely to be used for your convenience.
 I am not an affiliate to or with HDFC Bank in any way shape or form.
+- The script is only intended to be used with valid credentials.
+It was solely created to automate, and accelerate the process of downloading transactions from HDFC website and it is done so by visiting the website through a headless browser.

 ## Dependencies